jefferyharrell/Captioner-infra/SPEC.md

 - **Backend-specific behavior:**
   - **Dropbox backend:**
     - Blobs MUST be stored in Dropbox
-    - Descriptions MUST be stored as XMP metadata in the dc:description field of the image file (no DB required)
+    - Descriptions MUST be stored in the database via the storage abstraction (using SQLite for MVP)
   - **S3 backend (future):**
     - Blobs MUST be stored in S3
-    - Descriptions MUST be stored as XMP metadata in the dc:description field of the image file (no DB required)
+    - Descriptions MUST be stored in the database via the storage abstraction
   - **Filesystem backend (future):**
     - Blobs MUST be stored in local filesystem
-    - Descriptions MUST be stored as XMP metadata in the dc:description field of the image file (no DB required)
+    - Descriptions MUST be stored in the database via the storage abstraction
 - The API and abstraction MUST be unified; implementation MAY vary by backend.

 ## 4. API Endpoints